VincentBaron/Minishell/README.md

 # Minishell
 ## Project overview

 This one of the hardest group project of the 42 common core.
 Why?
-Because we have to code from scratch a bash command line in C. It was extremely challenging and gratifying when completed.
+Because we have to code from scratch a bash command line in C. I worked on this project as a team with [Cyrena Cramdani](https://github.com/Cyren4).

 The end product had to reproduce identically the behaviour of a bash command line.
 Obviously not all of it had to be implemented since it would take years to reproduce.
-You can see below the basic behaviour of the program with some typicall bash commands.
-The prject will not be explained in it is entirety since it is very detailled but the main concepts are explained below.
+You can see below the basic behaviour of our program with some typicall bash commands.
+The project will not be explained in it is entirety since it is very detailled.
+However, the main concepts are explained below.

 1. Launching and executing "echo hello":